What is On Going Spinal Pain?

 When there is MRI evidence of a disc bulge with nerve root compression then IDD therapy is used.
 This is an effective way to relieve pressure on the disc and spinal nerve roots.
 It is a sophisticated form of traction that uses computed pulling forces to distract targeted spinal segments.
-This releives pressure on the nerves as they exit the spine.
-The treatment is comfortable and non invasive.
+This relieves pressure on the nerves as they exit the spine.
+The treatment is comfortable and non-invasive.
 To read more about IDD therapy, click here.

 How Can I Avoid Spinal Pain?

 - Keep your back strong and supple.
 Regular exercise will help, so try and stay active.

 - Make sure you lift heavy objects correctly.

 - Maintain a good posture when sitting, driving and standing.